 Entries and materials submitted will not be returned and may be displayed, shown, duplicated, published or reproduced for educational and/or promotional purposes as New York Festivals® deems appropriate.
 By entering, the entrant agrees to hold New York Festivals® and any of its affiliated companies exempt from any costs or expenses of any claim arising out of any such use.

 Entrants have the option to not have their entry shown in its entirety on our websites by exercising the option listed on the online entry form.
 Entrants who exercise that option may upload trailers once judging has concluded if they desire to showcase their winning entries.

 New York Festivals ® assumes no responsibility for the acts or omissions of those individuals or entities submitting entries pursuant to this notice.
 All submitting entities and/or individuals are advised to review submissions with respect to correct name credits and other information.

 Note: All shipping costs, insurance, customs duties and handling fees for all entries must be prepaid by the sender.
 We cannot assume responsibility for customs clearance.
-Send labeled materials, along with the computer-generated invoice to:

 - New York Festivals